 Note: The portal requires information about the PIs and Co-PIs in addition to department and contact information, including the 10-digit USC ID#, Gender, and Ethnicity.
 Please have this material prepared before beginning this application.

 Who May Serve as PI: The nominated candidate must be a full-time associate professor or full professor at an invited US academic institution, working in the area of studies of brain function in health and disease.
 Current major NIH or other peer-reviewed funding is preferred but evidence of such funding in the past three years is essential.
 Studies should be related to either normal human brain development or specifically identified disease states.
 This includes molecular and clinical neuroscience as well as studies of neural, sensory, motor, cognitive, behavioral and emotional functioning in health and disease.
 The grant proposal must detail a new research project that is not funded by other sources.
 This grant is not to be used as bridge funding.

-Purpose: The Brain Research Foundation has invited eligible US institutions to nominate one senior faculty member to submit a Letter of Intent for the Scientific Innovations Award (SIA).
-The Brain Research Foundation’s Annual Scientific Innovations Award Program provides funding for innovative science in both basic and clinical neuroscience.
+Purpose: Brain Research Foundation’s Scientific Innovations Award Program provides funding for innovative science in both basic and clinical neuroscience.
 This funding mechanism is designed to support creative, exploratory, cutting edge research in well-established research laboratories, under the direction of established investigators.

 The objective of the SIA is to support projects that may be too innovative and speculative for traditional funding sources but still have a high likelihood of producing important findings.
 It is expected that investigations supported by these grants will yield high impact findings and result in major grant applications and significant publications in high impact journals.